-tanaran one and mile in acceptable and in a gamen is applied, time penel, has no been
+tararan one and mion decessed anone and magazine is approa, and penel, mac is access

 LT5 Likely Significant Effect

 Caravan Sites and Touring Caravan Sites No

 LT policies in-combination

 Hartlepool BC recognises the need to balance leisure and tourism with nature conservation and has identified that mitigation is required to offset LSE.
 The Council has prepared a Hartlepool Local Plan Mitigation Strategy and Delivery Plan that will protect, conserve and enhance European Sites.
 A proportion of these activities will be financed by developer contributions.